Skip to Main Content

 • easy links to online resources, including eBooks, articles, databases

-• videos from sites like Lynda.com, youtube and other multimedia
+• videos from sites like Linked In learning, youtube and other multimedia

 • freely available resources that your lecturer has chosen